mkbabb/googleapiutils2/README.md

 -   If `./auth/credentials.json` exists, use that credentials file.
--   If the `GOOGLE_API_CREDENTIALS` environment variable is set, use the credentials file pointed to by the variable.
+-   If the `GOOGLE_API_CREDENTIALS` environment variable is set, use the credentials file pointed to by the variable. - This can either be a path to a file, or a JSON object.

 ## Drive 📁